PSkinnerTech/motion-slack-integration/README.md

 ## License

-MIT License - feel free to use this in your own projects!
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2025 Patrick Skinner (PSkinnerTech)